 Hubby says I was in surgery for under 90 min and back in my room an hour later.
 I didn't wake up until about 5 hrs after surgery at all.
 The meds affect each person differently.

 Note that my responses here are from the viewpoint of a female 3 yrs out from surgery, with post bariatric hypoglycemia.
-I am not a medical professional, my thoughts are based only on my experience and research.
+I am not a medical professional.
 Lowest wt after surgery, 218 at 9 mo out.

 Best NSV yet - fitting on a kid's amusement park ride with my 4 yr old grandson!